JuliaLang/julia/doc/manual/performance-tips.rst

     GFlop        = 1.9467069505224963
     GFlop (SIMD) = 17.578554163920018

+Certain preconditions need to be met before using some of these macros.
+Both :obj:`@simd` and :obj:`@inbounds` do a simple rewrite of the expression and delegate the optimizations to compiler, much like ``:meta`` expressions.
+This means they merely give the compiler license to optimize.
+Whether it actually does so depends on the compiler.
+As consequence how you write the expressions will have a final say on the output.

 The range for a ``@simd for`` loop should be a one-dimensional range.
 A variable used for accumulating, such as ``s`` in the example, is called a *reduction variable*.
 By using :obj:`@simd`, you are asserting several